 This means that the company can now take in orders for more complex welding jobs.
 So, while the cobot is doing the time-consuming repetitive welds with perfect consistency, the experienced welder can instead focus on the more advanced and complex jobs.

 “We get a better working environment and less stress as the welder does not have to sit for long hours near the welding gas and the heat, and at the same time profitability increases.
 We estimate that we save 20 to 30 percent in working time.
 So now we can keep up with more jobs and more complex welding assignments without hiring more welders,” says Sven-Ingvar Björck.

-The new cobot welder is not only doing repair work at the company.
-Vattholma Mekano also has its own production of custom-produced metal staircases – here the welding cobot is used as well, producing quality and consistent welds that last.
+The new Universal Robots welding cobot is not only doing repair work at the company.
+Vattholma Mekano also has its own production of custom-produced metal staircases – here the UR welding cobot is used as well, producing quality and consistent welds that last.